tldr-pages/tldr/pages/common/plocate.md

 # plocate

 > Find filenames quickly.
-> Make sure to use the `sudo updatedb` to include new files.
+> Make sure to use `sudo updatedb` to include new files.
 > More information: <https://plocate.sesse.net>.

 - Look for patterns in the database (recomputed periodically):